angband/angband/docs/hacking/debug.rst

   Maps the nearby dungeon.

 Learn about objects ``l``
-  Requires a command-count.
-Makes you "aware" of all items with level less than or equal to the command-count.
+  Makes you "aware" of all items with level less than or equal to 100.

 Monster recall ``r``
   Gives you full monster recall on all monsters or on a chosen monster.